wp-plugins/marctv-twitch-status/readme.txt

 * Change the Twitch tv channelname and the url where the menu item should link to to your needs.

 == Changelog ==

+= 1.4 =

+* Switched from Justin.TV API to Twitch API.

+Sorry for the delay.
+I was on vacation.
+I am using my plugin myself.

 = 1.3.2 =